 Visualize Country Borders and IP Addresses

-This guide describes how to apply the Countries and IP Addresses georeference analysis to transform data into geometries that can be visualized.
+This guide describes how to apply the Countries and IP Addresses geocode analysis to transform data into geometries that can be visualized.

 The following types of location text can be geocoded and applied to your data:

-- Longitude and Latitude: Generates location points using two parameter columns, one for longitude values and one for latitude values.
+- Latitude and Longitude: Generates location points using two parameter columns, one for latitude values and one for longitude values.

 - Cities: Generates location points using a single parameter column with city name values.
-For greater accuracy, you can specify a column to be used for the admin. region names, or alternatively, specify a column for country names.
-For both admin. regions and country names, you can enter custom values by typing in the name (if the data is within a single region or country.
+For greater accuracy, you can specify a column to be used for the Administrative Region names, or alternatively, specify a column for country names.
+For both Administrative Regions and country names, you can enter custom values by typing in the name (if the data is within a single region or country.
 For example, manually type in and select `United States`).

 - Countries: Requires a single parameter column with country names to generate location border geometries as polygons.

-- Admin.
-Regions: Requires a single parameter column with admin. region names to generate location points.
+- Administrative Regions: Requires a single parameter column with administrative region names to generate location points.
 You can also specify a column to be used for country names (if all are unique), or alternatively, type in the custom country name.